buiapp/reaktiv/docs/api/linked-signal.md

 - Auto-reset: when the source changes, it recomputes and overwrites manual overrides
 - Previous state awareness: your computation receives the previous linked value and previous source value
 - Works with effects and other computed values
-- Can be disposed when no longer needed

 ## Initialization patterns